Seth Low: Mayor of New York City

 Low's first campaign for mayor of consolidated New York in 1897 was unsuccessful, partially because of a division among anti-Tammany Hall candidates and parties.
 However, four years later, he managed to attain office.

 During his 1901 campaign, he had the support of humorist Mark Twain.
 He and Twain made a joint appearance that drew a crowd of more than 2,000.

-In 1902, Low resigned as president of the university to become the second mayor of the newly consolidated City of New York.
+In 1902, Low resigned as president of the university to become the second mayor of the newly consolidated City of New York, and the 92nd overall.
 He stands out as the first mayor of Greater New York to be elected on a fusion ticket, with the support of both the Citizens Union and Republican parties.
 Some of his notable achievements include the introduction of a civil service system — based upon merit — for hiring municipal employees, reducing widespread graft within the police department, improving the system of education within the city, and lowering taxes.
 Despite these seemingly impressive achievements he only served for two years and was defeated in 1903 by Democrat George B. McClellan Jr.

 Later life

 He was chairman of the Tuskegee University (formerly Tuskegee Institute), a historically black college directed under Booker T. Washington, from 1907 until 1916.
 From 1907, he was also president of the business-labor alliance the National Civic Federation.
 Even though he believed in collective bargaining rights, which had customarily been denied to labor unions by those in authority, he did not favor strikes, but rather embraced arbitration as a suitable labor-management negotiation tactic.

 He was a founder and the first president of the Bureau of Charities of Brooklyn, and was elected vice-president of the New York Academy of Sciences and president of the Archaeological Institute of America.

 Low became interested in the food supply problem, that is its contribution to the constantly increasing cost of living.
 He became convinced that this difficulty could best be solved by democratic cooperation among farmers and consumers.
 He was president of the Bedford Farmers' Cooperative Association.
 He was also one of the founders of the Cooperative Wholesale Corporation of New York City, an organization which seeks to bring about a business federation of all the consumers' cooperative store societies in the eastern United States, but not being in sympathy with the radical tendency of this phase of the cooperative movement, he finally resigned and devoted himself entirely to the agricultural phase of cooperation.
 Low was also a trustee of the Carnegie Institute of Washington, D.C.

 In the Spring of 1916, Low became ill with cancer.
-He died in his home in Bedford Hills, New York, on 1916-09-17.
+He died in his home in Bedford Hills, New York, on September 17, 1916.
 Even his funeral demonstrated the ability of Low to reach political consensus, with honorary pallbearers that included both financier and philanthropist J. P. Morgan Jr. and labor activist and AFL founder Samuel Gompers.

 He is buried in Green-Wood Cemetery in Brooklyn, New York.